Are you facing an unplanned pregnancy? Are you wondering how a crisis pregnancy center can help you?

 Before 1900, there were several crisis pregnancy centers located in major cities throughout the USA.
 It was common for socially-minded folks to set up centers that provided housing and food for women who had nowhere else to turn.
 Some homes had room for more than 1,000 expecting mothers to live in at one time.
 A few of the largest centers included Homes of Mercy and the Jewish Home for Girls.

 The first crisis pregnancy center came to the United States in 1967 as a response to a state’s liberal abortion laws.
 It was opened by Robert Pearson in Hawaii.
 Through organizations like Focus on the Family, the Care Net, and the National Institute of Christian Life Advocates, they continued to grow throughout the 1980s and 1990s.

 As of 2017, there were over 2,000 crisis pregnancy centers throughout the United States.
-They provide a slate of complimentary services for women that include care by a licensed medical professional as well as counseling and social service referrals.
+They provide a slate of complementary services for women that include care by a licensed medical professional as well as counseling and social service referrals.

-What Kind of Help Will I Get?
+What Kind of Help Will do I Get?